 What if I die with less than two years and I have not purchased earlier qualification for benefits?

-If you die with less than 2 years’ service your widow(er) will receive a short term pension equal to your final earnings at the date of death for a period of at least three months and this period may be increased if you have children who are under the age of 17, or who are undertaking appropriate full-time education or training.
+If you die with less than 2 years’ service your widow(er) will receive a short term pension equal to your final earnings at the date of death for a period of at least three months and this period may be increased if you have children who are under the age of 17, or who are undertaking appropriate full-time education or training but not normally after the age of 23.

 No annual spouse or children’s pensions will be payable in these circumstances, and pension payments will cease at the end of the short term pension payment period.